Visayans: Language

 Ethnic Visayans predominantly speak at least one of the Bisayan languages, most of which are commonly referred as Binisaya or Bisaya.
 The table below lists the Philippine languages classified as Bisayan languages by the Summer Institute of Linguistics.
 Although all of the languages indicated below are classified as "Bisayan" by linguistic terminology, not all speakers identify themselves as ethnically or culturally Visayan.
-The Tausūg, a Moro ethnic group, only use Bisaya to refer to the predominantly Christian lowland natives which Visayans are popularly recognized as.
-This is a similar case to the Ati, who delineate Visayans from fellow Negritos.
-Conversely, the Visayans of Capul in Northern Samar speak Abaknon, a Sama–Bajaw language, as their native tongue.
+The predominantly Muslim Tausūg people prefer to identify as a Moro ethnic group and only use Bisaya to refer to the predominantly Christian lowland natives, despite speaking the Bisayan Tausug language and being closely related to the Visayan Surigaonon and Butuanon people.

+Conversely, the natives of Capul in Northern Samar speak Abaknon, a Sama–Bajaw language, but still identify as culturally Visayan.
+The Ati people also delineate Visayans from fellow Negritos, despite also being native to the Visayan islands.

 Culture

 Tattoo

 Like most other pre-colonial ethnic groups in the Philippines and other Austronesian groups, tattooing was widespread among Visayans.
 The original Spanish name for the Visayans, Los Pintados ("The Painted Ones") was a reference to the tattoos of the Visayans.
 Antonio Pigafetta of the Magellan expedition (c.
 1521) repeatedly describes the Visayans they encountered as "painted all over".

-Native Austronesian tattooing traditions were lost as Visayans converted to Christianity in the last few centuries.
-It is unclear whether the related Tausug people, who are a subset of southern Visayans who Islamized from the 13th century, had tattooing as a custom before they took up Islam.
+Tattooing traditions were lost over time among almost all Visayans during Christianization in the Spanish colonial period.
+It is unclear whether the related Tausug people, who are a subset of southern Visayans who Islamized from the 13th century, practiced tattooing before they took up Islam.
 Today, traditional tattooing among Visayans only survives among some of the older members of the Sulodnon people of the interior highlands of Panay, the descendants of ancient Visayans who escaped Spanish conversion.

 Tattoos were known as batuk (or batok) or patik among Visayans.
 These terms were also applied to identical designs used in woven textiles, pottery, and other decorations.
-Tattooed people were known generally as binatakan (also known to the Tagalog people as batikan, which also means "renowned" or "skilled").
+Tattooed people were known generally as binatakan or batokan (also known to the Tagalog people as batikan, which also means "renowned" or "skilled").
 Both sexes had tattoos.
 They were symbols of tribal identity and kinship, as well as bravery, beauty, and social status.
 It was expected of adults to have them, with the exception of the asog (feminized men) for whom it was socially acceptable to be mapuraw or puraw (unmarked).
 Tattoos were so highly regarded that men will often just wear a loincloth (bahag) to show them off.

 The Visayan language itself had various terminologies relating to tattoos like kulmat ("to show off new tattoos) and hundawas ("to bare the chest and show off tattoos for bravado").
 Men who were tattooed but have not participated in battles were scorned as halo (monitor lizard), in the sense of being tattooed but undeserving.
 Baug or binogok referred to the healing period after being tattooed.
 Lusak ("mud") refers to tattoos that had damaged designs due to infection.
 Famous heroes covered in tattoos were known as lipong.